certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 ## Repository layout

-The reposistory has a number of top-level files and folders.
+The repository has a number of top-level files and folders.
 The most relevant of them are:

 - Files: